Do you need Australian Shepherd experience to adopt from CARS?

 How long does it take to adopt?

 The length of the adoption process varies, and most of the time is up to you.
 Once we receive your app, we will contact references and usually call you within a few days.
 We are all volunteers, so it depends on our schedules.
-If there’s a specific dog you are interested in, your application will go directly to that foster home.

 Once you are approved and an available dog has been matched with you, it just means meeting up and hopefully signing the adoption contract.
 Again, depending on schedules, this can be a day or a week.
 Most applicants have a new lovable companion within a week or so.